Easy Homemade Cranberry Pistachio Bread from Scratch

 It’s moist and flavorful and looks like Christmas on a plate.

-Some of you were looking for something that didn’t use a boxed cake mix.
+But some of my readers were looking for something that didn’t use a boxed cake mix.
 Something that felt a little more homemade.

 This cranberry pistachio quick bread is going to be your new favorite edible gift!
 There’s good reason why it made it onto my list of the best pistachio desserts!